rjprins/fastapi-restly/README.md

 **FastAPI-Alchemy (`fa`)** is built on top of [FastAPI](https://fastapi.tiangolo.com) and [SQLAlchemy](https://www.sqlalchemy.org).

-It provides the `AlchemyView` class which provides instant CRUD endpoints on SQLAlchemy models in a completely customizable and extendable way.
+It provides the `AlchemyView` class which provides instant CRUD endpoints on SQLAlchemy models in a customizable and extendable way.
 Here's the smallest possible example:

 ```python
 import fastapi_alchmey as fa